ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This feature provides several benefits:

-1. **Improved Diff Quality**: When adding or removing items in a list, having a trailing comma means only the relevant lines are changed in version control systems, reducing the noise in diffs and making reviews easier.
+1. **Improved Diff Quality**: When adding or removing items in a structure, having a trailing or leading comma means only the relevant lines are changed in version control systems, reducing the noise in diffs and making reviews easier.

-2. **Ease of Code Modification**: Developers can add new elements to the end of a list without having to modify the previous last line, which reduces the likelihood of syntax errors.
+2. **Ease of Code Modification**: Developers can add new elements to the end / beginnging of a structure without having to modify the previous last / first line, which reduces the likelihood of syntax errors.

-3. **Consistency in Formatting**: When generating code automatically or formatting lists in a specific way, leading and trailing commas can simplify the process.
+3. **Consistency in Formatting**: When generating code automatically or formatting structures in a specific way, leading and trailing commas can simplify the process.

-4. **Use a different style of coding**: Extra commas allow for different styles to write code.
+4. **Use a different style of coding**: Extra commas allow for different styles to write a code.

 5. **Simplicity of conditional meta-programming**: Extra commas allow to write much simpler code when conditional meta-programming is used.